eiabea/tempea-api/README.md

   </a>
 </p>

-4. Create more events in the same manner to set different temperatures on different dates/time.
-Keep in mind that all days should be covered by a specific event, otherwise tempea will fallback to the MIN_TEMP for this period.
+4. Create more events in the same manner in order to set different temperatures on different dates/time.
+Keep in mind, that all days should be covered by a specific event, otherwise tempea will fallback to the MIN_TEMP for this period.

 ### Start